 For younger investors (<40 years) with a long investing horizon (20+ years), a good ratio is 70% stocks and 30% bonds.
 That seems optimal for the risk / return ratio, and optimal for a 3% annual withdrawal rate (see safe withdrawal rate).
 Always keep a healthy amount of “emergency money” in cash (e.g. 6 months worth of expenses).

 A portfolio of 100% stocks is the most profitable, but also has the highest volatility.
-By investing part in bonds, you significantly reduce volatility, the return you yield for it is often worth it for peace of mind.
+By investing part in bonds, you significantly reduce volatility, the return you miss out on is often worth it for peace of mind.

 Unfortunately there is no “holy grail” ETF available to Europeans yet to cover the investable global stock market.
 For people with access to US listed ETFs, Vanguard VT is closest to covering the world at a low expense.

-If you cannot access Vanguard VT, or your country has no special tax-treaty avoiding double taxation with the US, alternatives to look at would be VWRL (developed+emerging distributing), VWCE (developed+emerging accumulating), IWDA (developed accumulating), AVIAW (developed distributing ESG with tax advantage for the Dutch).
+If you cannot access Vanguard VT, or your country has no special tax-treaty avoiding double taxation with the US, alternatives to look at would be VWRL (developed+emerging distributing), VWCE (developed+emerging accumulating), IWDA (developed accumulating).

-VWRL/VWCE include emerging markets, and although there is no tax advantage for Dutch people .. and it is not the cheapest (compared to e.g. IWDA) .. the low cost and wide coverage make it the best choice for us long term.
-We favor VWCE not to have to deal with US$ dividends (since they are automatically reinvested).
+VWRL/VWCE include emerging markets, and although there is no tax advantage for Dutch people .. and it is not the cheapest (compared to e.g. IWDA) .. the low cost and wide coverage make it a good choice long term.
+Europeans with VWCE do not to have to deal with US$ dividends (since they are automatically reinvested).

 The bond duration partly determines the yield (longer duration typically means higher yield), but also how sensitive the price will be to changes in interest rates.
 From a duration of ~8 years, the curve flattens and you get relatively little extra return per extra year of commitment.
 With the extremely low interest rates at the moment, you could opt for a shorter duration, but then you will start market times again.
 Everyone expects interest rates to rise quickly, but countries like Japan have had low interest rates for decades.
 So you never know how it goes, that’s why it’s good to have international exposure.

-That said, the larger banks are dropping their fees and are catching up.
-This may offer access to more low cost (normally institutional) funds especially when you are just starting to invest.
+Larger banks are dropping their broker fees to catch up with increased competition.
+They may also offer access to more low cost (normally institutional) funds especially when you are just starting to invest.